 That voice gets me into trouble sometimes.

 Then I hit a wall.
 My familiar claustrophobia crept in.
-At first it is subtle.
-A general discomfort and propensity to day dream.
+At first, it is subtle.
+A general discomfort and propensity to daydream.
 Then, the irritability began.
-Tasks I was once indifferent towards became tiresome.
+Tasks I was once indifferent toward became tiresome.
 Minor inconveniences became a source of anger.
 Inefficiencies I once desired to correct were unbearable.
 “Not again,” I thought, but I didn’t give in at first.
 I fought the urge to move on.
 The job was great.
 The people were great.
 Stable income was a plus.
 I should like it here, right?

 And then I reached ‘Level: F*&% it.’
 It’s an awesome level.